scheckley/bank_fraud_tensor/README.md

-# Kaggle bank fraud dataset used to train a predictive Tensorflow neural network model
+# Kaggle bank fraud dataset

+Machine learning model predicting fraudulent bank transactions in the Kaggle bank fraud dataset.

+This is a work in progress notebook for me to learn to use Tensorflow to implement neural network models.